alichtman/deadbolt/README.md

 ## Technical Details

- `deadbolt` uses `crypto.js` from the `node.js` standard library for all cryptographic operations. `AES-256-GCM` is the default encryption algorithm used.
-The derived key for the cipher is created using `pbkdf2Sync`, taking in a 64B randomly generated salt and the user generated password, with 10,000 iterations, a 32B key length and `SHA512` digest.
+ `deadbolt` uses `AES-256-GCM` as the encryption algorithms from `crypto.js` in the `node.js` standard library.
+The derived key for the cipher is created using 10,000 iterations of `pbkdf2Sync`, taking in a 64B randomly generated salt, the user generated password, a 32B key length and `SHA512` digest.
 The authenticity of the data is verified with the authentication tag provided by using `GCM`.